stinethebean/DevCampTraining/04.Hook into Office 365 and SharePoint APIs with SPAs/hands-on-lab.md

         </tbody>
         ````

-    1. Finally, find the empty `<div>' that will be used for the modal dialog and add the **include** controller to include a modal dialog view:
+    1. Finally, find the empty `<div>` that will be used for the modal dialog and add the **include** controller to include a modal dialog view:

         ````xml
         <div data-ng-include="'/App/projects/detailEdit.html'"></div>